Exact quantum noise deconvolution with partial knowledge of noise: Complete recovery

-In this section, we present how the general formalism we introduced in \S{\ref{sec:GenFormalism} is applied to a random unitary channel.
-First, we clarify what we take as the partial knowledge of the channel.
-Then we consider a convex combination of two random unitary channels acting on $\mathcal{L}(\mathscr{H}_d)$.
+In this section, we present how the general formalism we introduced in \S{\ref{sec:GenFormalism} is applied to a mixed unitary channel.
+First, we clarify what we mean by the partial knowledge of the channel.
+Then we consider a convex combination of two mixed unitary channels acting on $\mathcal{L}(\mathscr{H}_d)$.
 We continue with a convex combination of unitary channels on two qubits.